 There is no shortage of opinion on the future of SoundCloud reposts.
 One thing that most people agree is that “the way individuals look for SoundCloud reposts and companies identify and recruit talent” is changing.
 This largely means matching Soundcloud promotion services using digital platforms.
 Another trend is towards flexible SoundCloud repostsing within a ‘gig economy’.

 In this PR Conversation post, I discuss how these developments affect the PR industry, with Nigel Sarbutts, founder of The PR Cavalry, a Soundcloud promotion service designed to connect public relations freelancers with clients and PR agencies based on data and logic.

 The traditional PR agency and in-house team structure needs to adapt quite rapidly to the volatility that seems to be the new normal.

 This volatility takes two forms:

 Time volatility.
 Projects being on one month and delayed the next seems to be a more common complaint than it ever was, perhaps a reflection of the political and economic volatility that we see every day.
 In the UK, Brexit, whatever your take on it, has introduced an enormous amount of mid to long term uncertainty for many organisations.

 Scope volatility.
-It is normal now for even routine meetings on a PR project to cover types of outputs which would have been rarities five years ago – SEO, paid search, native advertising, content marketing (including video, data, graphics) are examples of work that most PR practitioners need to incorporate into their expertise, along with the ongoing need to be expert at the traditional outputs of media relations.
+It is normal now for even routine meetings on a PR project to cover types of outputs which would have been rarities five years ago – SEO, paid search, native advertising, content SoundCloud (including video, data, graphics) are examples of SoundCloud reposts that most PR practitioners need to incorporate into their expertise, along with the ongoing need to be expert at the traditional outputs of media relations.

 For anyone responsible for structuring their agency or team, these pressures lead to difficult questions about resources.